The multicoloured Toucan Barbet is an iconic species of the region, one we should encounter on several days. Photo: Steve Howell

 Day 2: We’ll leave early this morning for the short drive to Yanacocha Reserve on the Pichincha Volcano.
 Located in temperate cloud forest, Yanacocha is home to a number of interesting high-elevation species.
 We’ll watch the hummingbird feeders particularly for the endemic Black-breasted Puffleg but also for the amazing Sword-billed Hummingbird, Buff-winged Starfrontlet, and Great Sapphirewing.
 Tanagers are abundant at this elevation, and we’ll hope to find such mountain-tanagers as Scarlet-bellied, Hooded, and possibly the rare Black-chested.
 We’ll then descend below the town of Nono through relatively untouched temperate and subtropical forest.
 Here we’ll look for White-capped Dipper, roadside mixed-species flocks, and perhaps a Torrent Duck or our first Andean Cock-of-the-rock, before arriving in late afternoon at Séptimo Paraíso Lodge, our home for the next six nights.
 Night at Séptimo Paraíso.

 Days 3-7: We’ll have five full days to explore the many birding locations close to Séptimo Paraíso.
 The lodge is situated in a forested valley with a trail system right in the grounds.
-The first morning we’ll awake to the sounds of quetzals, motmots, numerous hummingbirds, and perhaps even the bizarre calls of a Wattled Guan, and then spend our time in the lodge grounds in search of tanagers, toucans, antpittas,and myriad other species.
-Another day we’ll visit the nearby Tandayapa Ridge and Tandayapa Valley, visiting hummingbird feeders in search of specialities such as Violet-tailed Sylph, Collared and Brown Incas, Purple-bibbed Whitetip, Fawn-breasted and Empress Brilliants, and Buff-tailed and Velvet-purple Coronets.
+The first morning we’ll awake to the sounds of quetzals, motmots, numerous hummingbirds, and perhaps even the bizarre calls of a Wattled Guan, and then spend our time in the lodge grounds in search of tanagers, toucans, antpittas, and myriad other species.
+On another day we’ll visit the nearby Tandayapa Ridge and Tandayapa Valley, and watch hummingbird feeders hoping for specialities such as Violet-tailed Sylph, Collared and Brown Incas, Purple-bibbed Whitetip, Fawn-breasted and Empress Brilliants, and Buff-tailed and Velvet-purple Coronets.
 Birding the flocks along the road can be exhilarating, and we’ll look as well for Plate-billed Mountain-Toucan and Toucan Barbet.
 Other highlights might include Masked Trogon, Crimson-mantled Woodpecker, Turquoise Jay, Streaked Tuftedcheek, Striped Treehunter, Plain-tailed Wren, Russet-crowned Warbler, many tanagers including Grass-green and Flame-faced, and perhaps even the very rare Tanager Finch.

 Day 8: We’ll have much of today to look for anything special we may have missed.
-After lunch we’ll drive back to Quito, stopping at the pass above the city to search for White-tailed Shrike-Tyrant, one of the rarest flycatchers in the Andes.
+After lunch we’ll drive back to Puembo, perhaps stopping in the arid country above the city to search for White-tailed Shrike-Tyrant, one of the rarest flycatchers in the Andes.
 Other birds at this site include Ash-breasted Sierra-Finch, Band-tailed Seedeater, Tufted Tit-Tyrant, and Sparkling Violet-ear.
 We’ll arrive back at our hotel in Puembo in the late afternoon in time for a rest and a delicious farewell dinner.
 Night in Puembo.

 Day 9: The tour ends this morning in Puembo.